jazmynlu/envMonitoringDashboard/README.md

 ---

 ### setup/
-Folder of txt files that need to be manually updated every data update!
+Folder of txt files that need to be manually updated with every data update!
 - `df_config.txt` — connects variable name in `data_loaders.py` to specific file name
 - `sensor_movement.csv` — organizes dates and sensors with incorrect information
 - `set_dates.txt` — sets minimum and maximum dates to show in the dashboard (manual update required)
-- `set_dates_preHVAC.txt`
+- `set_dates_preHVAC.txt`  — sets minimum and maximum dates to show in the dashboard (not needed)

 ## To run: